antonioaugustonunes02090/ICC-Exercises/Readme.md

-Introduction to Computation Science (ICC in portuguese) activies
+Introduction to Computation Science (ICC in portuguese) activities